jttoivon/moder2/README.md

 which installs the binary to $HOME/usr/bin.
 Running command `moder2` should give brief instructions on the command line parameters.
 The packaged also includes, for internal use, an implementation of suffix array by Juha Kärkkäinen in directory CPM03.
-For visualization of pfm models, the package includes a modified version of a program called spacek40 by Jussi Taipale.
+For visualization of PPM and ADM models, the package includes a modified version of a program called spacek40 by Jussi Taipale.

 Running